Floyd Central High School (Indiana): Performing arts

 Floyd Central Theater was recognized in 2007 by the Educational Theater Association as one of the top five theater programs in the US.
 It has also received four invitations to represent Indiana at The International Fringe Festival in Edinburgh, Scotland.
 In the 2017–2018 school year, the theatre program was asked by The Walt Disney Company to produce a demo version of the hit Broadway musical Newsies to see how it could make the Broadway play work for a high school production.

 The Acappella Choir won the ISSMA State Championship in 2015, and has been a state finalist almost every year in recent decades.

 The orchestra won the 1995, 2017 and 2023 ISSMA State Championships and has qualified for the ISSMA state finals 32 years in a row.

 In addition to marching and symphonic band, Floyd Central has a volunteer pep band to play at basketball games, a jazz ensemble and strong winter percussion/winter guard programs.
 The music department as a whole has been nationally recognized twice as a Grammy School, being designated as a Grammy Signature Gold Award School in 1998-1999 and as a Grammy Signature School in 2002.
 The school also operates WNAS-TV and WNAS-FM, in co-operation with New Albany High School.
 In August 2023, orchestra teacher Doug Elmore was named the winner of a $10,000 Barry Manilow Music Project contest.
-Half of the price will go to buy music instruments for the school's program and the other half will go as a cash award.
-Elmore will also receive VIP tickets to Manilow's concert 21 August at the KFC Yum!
-Center.
-Manilow chooses a music teacher at each stop of his concert tour.
+Half of the award will go to buying musical instruments for the school's program.